Rustom K. S. Ghandhi: Indo-Pakistani War of 1971

 At the outbreak of war, the Western Fleet was commanded by Rear Admiral Elenjikal Chandy Kuruvila.
 In mid 1971, The aircraft carrier INS Vikrant, along with the frigates INS Brahmaputra (1957) and INS Beas (1958) were moved from the Western Fleet to the Eastern Naval Command and formed the core of the newly-formed Eastern Fleet.
 INS Mysore thus became the flagship of the Western Fleet.

 Ghandhi was awarded the Vir Chakra for conspicuous gallantry for his role as flag captain of the western fleet.

+The citation for the Vir Chakra reads as follows:

+Post-war career

 After the war, Ghandhi was appointed Naval Advisor (NA) to the High Commissioner of India to the United Kingdom at India House, London.
 The High Commissioners were Apa Pant and Braj Kumar Nehru during his tenure.

 Flag rank

 After a two year stint as NA in London, he was promoted to the acting rank of Rear Admiral and appointed Flag Officer Commanding Eastern Fleet in January 1975.
 In October of the same year, he moved to Mumbai and took command of the Western Fleet.
-He is the only officer to have commanded both fleets of the Indian Navy.
+He is among the very few flag officers to have commanded both fleets of the Indian Navy.

 In February 1976, Ghandhi relinquished command of the western fleet, handing over to Rear Admiral M. R. Schunker.
-He was promoted to the acting rank of Vice Admiral and moved to Naval HQ as Chief of Personnel (COP).
+He was promoted to the acting rank of Vice Admiral and moved to Naval HQ as Chief of Personnel (COP), taking over from Vice Admiral R. N. Batra.
 On 26 January 1977, he was awarded the Param Vishisht Seva Medal for distinguished service of the most exceptional order.
 After a year as COP, in April 1977, he was appointed Flag Officer Commanding-in-Chief Western Naval Command.